redhug1/go-ListenAndServeLimits/README.md

 The problem with reduced sampling is that it might miss the true peak allocation, so the values gathered can be used for indication ONLY.

 ## e-47.pdf  (no control of memory allocations, 137MB peak)
-This shows memory allocations with no limits applied to the number of go routines and thus no idea of how many were active at one time.
+This shows memory allocations with no limits applied to the number of go routines and thus no idea of how many were active at one time - a problem due to 'Unbounded parallelism' as detailed in the second paragraph on page 241 of 'The Go Programming Language' - 2016 printed edition.

 ## e-45.pdf  (good memory profile, 67MB peak)
 This shows memory allocations with a maximum of 1200 go routines active and responding with a 503 when no more go routines can be launched.

 ## e-46.pdf  (smallest memory profile, 35MB)
-This shows memory allocations with a maximum of 1200 go routines active and not responding with a 503 when at limit.
+This shows memory allocations with a maximum of 1200 go routines active and not responding with a 503 when at the limit of 1200 go routines.

+.

+The value of 1200 for the maximum number of go routines was arrived at by trial and error and is only applicable to the web site being tested.